 The Multipotentialite painting explores the emotional reaction of multi-passionate people when they are asked to select a niche and the inner conflicts that ensue.

 As a multi-passionate person myself (sometimes interchangeably called multipotentialite, scanner, renaissance person, or polymath, even though these are not the same) I’ve been told on many occasions and in many different ways that I need to specialize in order to be successful.

-That’s horrible advice to give to people like us.
+That’s a horrible advice to give to people like us.

-In this painting, I wanted to capture the moment when a multipotentialite – someone who is exceptional at more than one thing – is faced with a choice to select one of their talents and leave the rest behind.
+In this painting, I wanted to capture the moment when a multipotentialite – someone who is exceptional at more than one thing – is faced with a choice of selecting one of their talents and leaving the rest behind.

-On the other hand — she can abandon searching for that one thing to focus on and try to find a way to integrate herself into a unique expression of her to present to the world, which runs the risk of not fitting in anywhere.
+On one hand — if she follows the path of choosing just one talent to focus on, she runs the risk of feeling broken and incomplete.
+Like looking at yourself in a shattered mirror where none of the pieces fully connect.
+On the other hand — she can abandon searching for that one thing to focus on and try to find a way to integrate herself into a unique expression of her to present to the world, which runs the risk of not fitting in anywhere and being totally misunderstood.